 - Landscape architecture by Mario Nievera of Nievera Williams Design

-- 200-plus solar panels integrated within rooftop gardens
+- 200-plus solar panels concealed beneath rooftop gardens

-- 55-foot lap pool with sun shelf and spa
+- 55-foot lap pool with sun shelf, spa, and cabana

-- Detached guest house with two ensuite bedrooms
+- Separate guest house with two ensuite suites

 Request Showing